aimardcr/APKKiller/README.md

-# APKKiller
+# What is it?
-APKKiller is a wrapper to bypass android application integrity and signature check.
-APKKiller uses JNI Reflection also using some trick and hack to bypass hidden API restrictions.
-This method is made ONLY for educational purpose.
+APKKiller is a method to bypass various android application security system check such as Signature Verification, Integrity Check, etc. APKKiller uses JNI & Reflection to bypass _Hidden API Restriction_, however there is no guarantee that APKKiller will bypass all android application security.
+APKKiller is made for educational purpose only, use with discretion.

 ## How does it work?
 When an android application is loaded, it stores various information regarding current running Application like App Name, Package Name, Signature, APK Path, etc.